ComScore

 • Time Commitment: 40 minutes

 Forget about dry, overcooked pork tenderloin.
-This one is so buttery, it’ll practically melt in your mouth.
-A crust of bright-green ground pistachios and spices adds a festive touch, and the whole things cooks on one sheet pan.
+This one is so buttery, it'll practically melt in your mouth.
+A crust of bright-green, ground pistachios and spices adds a festive touch, and the whole things cooks on one sheet pan.
+It's a breeze, promise.

 9. Lemongrass-Ginger Coconut Grilled Steak

-• Why We Love It: gluten free, crowd-pleaser, special occasion-worthy
+• Why I Love It: gluten free, crowd-pleaser, special occasion-worthy

 “You made this?”
 Uh, don’t sound too shocked, Mom.
-(Trust us, this recipe is worth stocking up on fish sauce, coconut milk, lemongrass and chili crisp, if you don’t already have them on hand.)
+Consider this your sign to take the barbecue out of hibernation.
+Trust me: This recipe is worth stocking up on fish sauce, coconut milk, lemongrass and chili crisp, if you don’t already have them in your pantry.

 10. Pan-Seared Scallops with Citrusy Corn Succotash